harshp30/BlackScholesModelImplementation/README.md

 3. Black Scholes Monte Carlo Implementation -- [BlackScholesMonteCarloImplementation.py](https://github.com/harshp30/BlackScholesOptionsPricing/blob/main/src/BlackScholesMonteCarloImplementation.py)

     This is the combined implementation between Monte Carlo Simulation and Black-Scholes Option Pricing.
-In this code we start with an initial price of CCF stock ($101.38), set a strike price ($95) and after running the Monte Carlo simulation for 2000 interations we end up with:
+In this code, we start with an initial price of CCF stock ($101.38), set a strike price ($95) and after running the Monte Carlo simulation for 2000 iterations we end up with:

     - Value of call option: $13.18
     - Value of put option: $3.83

-    The formulation if very similar to the equations shown above in the first two basic exmaples.
-Instead of directly returning the call and put option prices we retun the mean of these prices as per the 2000 iterations.
+    The formulation is very similar to the equations shown above in the first two basic examples.
+Instead of directly returning the call and put option prices we return the mean of these prices as per the 2000 iterations.
 This leads to theoretically a more accurate result.

-    These code for be used ot run a simulation on any stock.
+    This code can be used to simulate any stock.
 The stock can be passed in through the `get_data()` call.
-Then the strike price and number of itertaions is inputted by the user
+Then the strike price and number of iterations is inputted by the user

     ```
     strike_price = float(input('Select the Strike Price: $'))